jetstream-cloud/js2docs/docs/general/policies.md

 Jetstream2 policy is that we will do the following when allocations expire:

-* At **expiration** - the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
+* At **expiration** or point where it becomes **expiration**- the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
 * If the allocation has not been renewed *(preferred)* or extended in **10 days**, all VMs on the allocation will be shelved and thus no longer accessible
 * If the allocation has not been renewed *(preferred)* or extended in **30 days**, all resources (VMs, volumes, shares, images, etc) on the allocation will be destroyed and *will not be recoverable*

+***Similar policies will apply for overdrawn allocations:***

+* Once an allocation is **overdrawn** - - the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
+* If the allocation has not been renewed on a larger allocation or additional credits transferred (if available) in **10 days**, all VMs on the allocation will be shelved and thus no longer accessible
+* If the allocation has not been renewed on a larger allocation or additional credits transferred (if available) in **30 days**, all VMs on the allocation will be shelved and thus no longer accessible

 ### IP (IPv4 floating ip) Policies